top of page

 Jacob Goodstoney was the last in a long line of dynastic chiefs, a leader during a time of tremendous change for the Nakoda or Stoney people.

-CHIEF WALKING BUFFALO
+WALKING BUFFALO

 Late in life, as a member of the Moral Re-Armament Movement, he traveled the world to promote peace.
 John Laurie remembers: “to hear him engage in one of his dissertations made a person ask whether or not one of the ancient philosophers has been reincarnated in this century.”
 Walking Buffalo died in 1967.

-ELIZABETH BOYD MCDOUGALL
+ELIZABETH ANN BOYD MCDOUGALL

 “Lizzie” married John McDougall in 1872.
 Travelling from the Red River to the Victoria Mission on the North Saskatchewan, they encountered prairie fire, threatening Sioux, icy rivers, and a fierce blizzard.
 After their first posting at Pigeon Lake they established the Morley Mission in 1873.
 Elizabeth and John lived at Morleyville for twenty-five years.
 Their six children were born there.
 In 1899 they moved to Calgary.
 They built a house called Nekenon (Our Home) at 230 6 Ave SW.
 Here Elizabeth was often visited by her Stoney friends.